History (HIS) - Courses

 HIS 390 Cr.3

-Public History Research
+Public and Policy History Research

 HIS 391 Cr.3

-History of Environmental Policy in the United States
+History of U.S. Environmental Policy

 This course explores the history of environmental issues in the United States by examining several case studies in contemporary policy from a historical perspective.
 Special emphasis is placed upon the skills of using historical evidence as a component of policy analysis.
 This course approaches environmental concerns by examining both their history and the political considerations underlying their creation and disposition.
 We seek to uncover and understand historical foundations and explanations for particularly contentious or intractable debates in environmental politics.
 Offered Occasionally.